haydenwalker980/sPanel/README.md

 ### Fast install
 1. Ensure that your webserver serves /var/www
-2. Extract froxlor into /var/www
+2. Extract sPanel into /var/www
-3. Point your browser to http://[ip-of-webserver]/froxlor
+3. Point your browser to http://[ip-of-webserver]/sPanel
 4. Follow the installer
 5. Login as administrator
 6. Adjust "System > Settings" according to your needs